lsmoura/mastermind/readme.markdown

 Testing
 ------

+Clone the repository and retrieve depedencies with `npm update`.

-Run the backend using `node app.js`, and open the index.html on any browser and you're good to go.
+Then, run the backend using `node app.js`, and open the index.html on any browser and you're good to go.

 Author